In the home

 As more and more water meters are installed in Okanagan homes, we have an opportunity to understand exactly how much water we use.
 And, saving water means savings in our pockets!
 Even if you aren't on a water meter yet, such measures will likely be introduced in the future.
 Learning to be WaterWise now gives us a chance to form good habits that will pay off when meters are installed.

 If your home doesn't have a water meter, try this Water Calculator to estimate how much water your household uses.
 Now that you know how much water your household is using, keep reading for tips on how to reduce that water use!

 Check for leaks in your home

 While dripping taps and running toilets are easy to detect, many leaks aren't as noticeable.
 Toilets, humidifiers, ice makers, and reverse osmosis water filtration systems can all have slow silent leaks — wasting water and costing you money!
-Green Your Toilet describes how to check your toilet, and the Regional District of North Okanagan describes how to check for slow leaks.
+How to Go Green in the Bathroom describes how to check your toilet, and the Regional District of North Okanagan describes how to check for slow leaks.